 Although a picture paints a thousand words, sometimes words can bring a picture to life that bit more.
 You’re looking to tell a story with your photos, and sometimes the best way to do that is through words.
 I love an insight into someone’s day, and I love how well some people manage to use this as a space for ‘mini blogging’.
 It gives that extra push for people to interact with them through comments.
 Try asking questions in your caption which will inspire people to answer.

 Instagram is all about interaction.
+I see so many people complaining that their Instagram isn’t growing, but it’s clear that they’re not really engaging with other users.
 When you’re starting out it can be intimidating to start commenting on people’s photos, but find feeds you genuinely love, follow them, like their photos, comment on their photos, and soon you’ll start recognising names and looking them out when you feel you’ve not seen a photo from them in a while.
 When someone follows me, unless I think their feed is completely amazing, I usually wait for a bit of interaction now before I follow back.
 I want followers who like my photos, and who will engage with me and leave the occasional comment.
 It’s the interaction on your account which is key for the instagram algorithm which dictates whether you appear in people’s feeds (or not).
 Focus on engaging with your existing followers, and with new accounts too, and your engagement will increase.

 One of my least favourite things about Instagram is the Follow/Unfollow game that is so popular.
 This is how accounts manage to build huge numbers of followers – by following huge numbers of people, and then unfollowing a few days later.
 They don’t care if you followed them back or not, it’s all a numbers game.
 I use an app called Followers+ to help monitor this, and although it’s often depressing, I sadly find it’s key for monitoring.
 Don’t do it people!
 Although it’s clearly successful, it won’t build your engagement, and it’s just rude!